 Puppies bite and chew – that’s just reality.
 But aside from the fact that being bitten by razor sharp puppy teeth just plain hurts, hard mouthing and play biting may be completely unacceptable depending on who is handling the puppy.
 Luckily, with some techniques, consistency, and patience, you can effectively stop the biting for good.
-In this article, we guide you through how to stop a puppy from biting people.
+In this article, we guide you through how to stop a puppy from biting you and other people.

 Now, this is not to say that gentle mouthing as a form of play is totally out of the question.
 But any hard biting or overly enthusiastic play should be discouraged.
 Your goal as the owner is to make it so play biting is never initiated by your puppy, and that you are able to stop the biting on command.
 Let’s dive in to some techniques you can use to achieve this.